mculhane/project-notebook/November 16.md

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

-The following list is my work log for this list:
+My work log for the week is below.
+I have only include time spent out of class.

 * 0.75 hours
   * Critiqued Nick & Christine's work